Growing on public land - including parks

 If you suspect it is private, see Private land (i.e. not yours)

-If you suspect it is public, then there are four likely 'owners' within LCC: Parks and Countryside (they manage a lot of land that is not inside an official park), Environment and Housing, Education and Highways.
-In any case the maintenace may be carried out by Parks, so you may need to liaise with both Parks and another department too.
+If you suspect it is public, then there are four likely 'owners' within LCC: Parks and Countryside (they manage a lot of land that is not inside an official park), Environment and Housing, Education, and Highways.
+In any case the maintenance may be carried out by Parks, so you may need to liaise with both Parks and another department too.

 If you want to grow in a road verge, you will probably need to work with Highways.
-There are quite strict laws around growing on road verges (for safety reasons), so you will need a licence - which currently costs £84.
-See http://www.leeds.gov.uk/residents/Pages/highways-licenses-and-permits.aspx.
+There are quite strict laws around growing on road verges (for safety reasons), so you will need a Cultivation Licence.
+See https://www.leeds.gov.uk/parking-roads-and-travel/licences-and-permits.

-If you are aiming to grow on council Environment and Housing land you may also need a licence.
-Housing have been known to charge fo officer time, which can add up to a substantial amount.
+If you are aiming to grow on council Environment and Housing land you may need a different licence.
+Housing have been known to charge for officer time, which can add up to a substantial amount.

 Most Education land is within school premises, in which case you would contact the relevant school (see lessn.info), but Education do own some land outside the school fencing.